Nova Twins at Aatma

 April 24, 2021 @ 7:00 pm - 10:30 pm£9.35

 More tickets are on sale here: http://livenation.uk/h2O230pYDCY

-NOVA TWINS plus guests will hit the stage at Aatma in Manchester on Saturday 25 April 🎸 Tickets are on sale now: http://livenation.uk/h2O230pYDCY
+NOVA TWINS plus guests will hit the stage at Aatma in Manchester on a date soon to be confirmed. 🎸 Tickets are on sale now: http://livenation.uk/h2O230pYDCY

 Nova Twins return with yet another punch-in-your-face-anthem, “Vortex”.
 The track bobs and weaves with effortlessly cool swagger, vocal nods to the Queen of Hip-Hop (Missy Elliott), and headbanging basslines and siren guitar riffs (all of which were created with the use of their vast pedal boards – no synths here!) .
 Take a joyride with Nova Twins in their video for “Vortex”

 “Vortex” follows on from the huge success of their previous single “Devil’s Face” which received spins from Annie Mac (declared as her “New Name”) and Sophie K at BBC Radio 1 and was chosen asSingleOfTheWeekbyJohnKennedyatRadioX.
 Thebandturnedheadswhentheyperformed to packed tents during this summer’s busy festival season (Boomtown, Download, Hellfest and Nova Rock festivals and a blistering set at this years Heavy Music Awards t o name but a few) and smashed it every night on t our with Prophets Of Rage a cross Europe and the UK.
 Nova Twins are also the featured artists in the current Dr Martens A/W campaign – you may have already spotted them on posters and in stores around the world!
 Further to this, the duo have just embarked on a short UK tour supporting legends Skunk Anansie, ahead of their headline UK tour later this September (with London and Brighton dates already sold out).